This section and the following one on note taking will look at how to get the best from your reading.

 Scan key sections of the item to get an idea of content.

-In books – check contents lists, chapter headings, chapter summaries and sub headings.
+In books – check contents lists, chapter headings, chapter summaries and subheadings.
 Use the index to find keywords or use the ‘search within’ option in ebooks.

 For articles – read the summary or abstract and the conclusion to decide if it is worth reading the rest.